 Typical Chinese American cuisine with several dishes that can be prepared vegan.
 Consider trying the walnut tofu, mixed vegetables, Szechuan vegetables, almond chow yuk, veg tofu, bean sprout chop suey, or stir friend green beans.

 Vietnamese restaurant offering many dishes from other Asian cuisines.
 Most entrees are usually prepared with egg and/or fish sauce, so be sure to specify that you want all dishes prepared vegan.
 Consider ordering the Vietnamese egg rolls (aka spring rolls), mixed vegetable pho, pad thai, pad see-ew, lard na, Thai curry noodles, drunken noodles, chow fun, one of several fried rice dishes, lemon grass tofu, Mongolian vegetables, Mongolian tofu, pad prik, pad almond, pad cashew, pad pak, pad kow pode, pad kings, kra tie prik tai, pad kana, jub chai, pad ped, gang keaw warn, pa nange, gang ped, and pad pak curry.

-Japanese sweet shop specializing in fresh mochi made daily on site.
+Family-run Japanese sweet shop specializing in fresh mochi made daily on site.
+Operating in Downtown Fresno for over 100 years.
 Mochi flavors include blueberry, strawberry, apple cinnamon, traditional red (adzuki) bean, and more.
 Ask the owner for details.
 On a hot day, consider trying some of their refreshing shaved ice.